 In order to enrol at CONEL, you will need to bring certain documents to ensure you are able to study with us, such as your residency and income documents, as well as exam results (depending on your chosen course).

 Here you will find all of the information about residency and income documents:

 We will need to see evidence of your residency status in the UK or Republic of Ireland, such as your in-date British or Irish passport.
 Now that the UK has left the EU, we can no longer accept your EU/EEA/Swiss passport/ID card.

-If you fall into one of the categories below, you need to have resided in the UK for at least 3 years prior to the start date of your course to be able to study with us as a ‘home student’.
-We will need to see your passport, biometric card or visa.
+All non-British Citizens (excluding those from the Republic of Ireland) will need to have ‘settled status’ (indefinite leave to remain) or ‘pre-settled status’ (limited leave to remain).
+You will need to show evidence that you have lived in the UK, Gibraltar, EU, EEA or Switzerland for 3 years prior to the start date of your course to be able to study with us as a ‘home student’.
+We also need to see evidence that you have had your ‘settled status’ or ‘pre-settled status’ approved.

 If you have one of the following residency statuses, you do not need to have lived in the UK for 3 years or longer.
 We will need to see your biometric card or Home Office documents.

 • Exceptional Leave to Enter or Remain